uber/cadence/docs/04_glossary.md

 of operations that workflow invokes.

 ### Domain
-A namespace-like concept.
-All entities stored in Cadence are stored in a specific domain.
+Cadence is backed by a multitenant service.
+The unit of isolation is called **domain**.
+Each domain acts as a namespace for task list names as well as workflow IDs.
 For example, when a workflow is started, it is started in a specific domain.
 Cadence guarantees a unique workflow ID within a domain, and supports running workflow executions to use the same workflow ID if they are in different domains.
-Domains are created and updated though a separate CRUD API or through the CLI.
+Various configuration options like retention period or archival destination are configured per domain as well through a special CRUD API or through the Cadence CLI.
+In the multi-cluster deployment domain is a unit of fail-over.
+Each domain can be active only on a single Cadence cluster at a time.
+But different domains can be active in different clusters and can fail-over indpendently.

 ### Event
 An indivisible operation performed by your application.
 For example,